SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mb.rst

 Configuration
 -------------

-Adjust the configurable parameters in global bindings in the mB section or use :ref:`global.cfg` as :ref:`global_mlv`.
+Adjust the configurable parameters in global bindings in the mB section or use :file:`global.cfg` as :ref:`global_mlv`.
 Add mb to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` or :ref:`scolv` for visibility.